 Propolis or “bee glue” is an important part of hive life.
 However, it can be a pain to beekeepers during hive inspections.

 Some colonies produce so much of it that colony inspections are made very difficult.
-Carnis tend to produce less propolis than others.
+If you fail to assemble your hive frames with a good amount of glue, you know the angst of having them come apart at the worse possible time.
+Carniolan bees tend to produce less propolis than others making inspections easier.

-Here is a physical difference.
-Having a longer tongue that other honey bees, they are able to reach more nectar in deep throated flowers.
+Here is a difference in the anatomy of this honey bee.
+Having a longer tongue that other honey bees, Carniolan bees are able to reach more nectar in deep throated flowers.

 This can be a definite advantage if the honey plants in your area are tube shaped.
 This is the case for some types of clovers.

-This is one reason we paint our beehives in special colors.
+This is one reason we paint or decorate our hives with special designs or colors.
 But, it seems that Carnis do a better job than Italians of finding their own front door.

 Why Beekeepers Like Carniolans: Pros and Cons